Once you have exported a model using a 3D authoring software, you can import it into Harmony and integrate it to set up your 2D animation scene.

 - Create Layer(s) Based on Filename: Creates a different layer for each file selected for import.
 The layers will be automatically named according to the file names.

-- Add to Existing Layer: Imports the selected files into an existing layer in the scene.
-Use the drop-down menu to select a layer.
-Note that if you add to an existing vector layer, it will encapsulate the 3D model inside a symbol.
+- Add to Existing Layer: Imports the selected files into an existing 3D layer in the scene.
+Use the drop-down menu to select a 3D layer.

 - In the Conversion section, select the Convert to FBX format option if your file isn't already a *.fbx file and you would like it to be.
 This format incorporates all associated files, such as the texture files.